- Future Students

-Estimated cut-off ranges are based on the admission averages from previous years and are provided solely as a point of reference.
+Estimated cut-off ranges are based on the admission averages from previous years and are provided as a point of reference.
 Exact cut-offs for the current cycle will be determined by the quantity and quality of applications received and the number of places available in the respective program.
-Admission to the University of Guelph-Humber can be competitive.
 Possession of an admission average within the estimated cut-off range does not guarantee an offer of admission.

 Repeated courses, summer school, night school and correspondence

-The University will use the highest grade reported for grade 12 courses taken at a Ministry-approved institution school prior to June 2019, regardless of format.
+The University will use the highest grade reported for grade 12 courses taken at a Ministry-approved school prior to June 2023, regardless of format.

 English language requirements